nakulmitra/java-interview-questions/README.md

 System.out.println(upper); // [Akshay, DOE, Aman]
 ```

-### How do you remove duplicates from a list using Stream?
+### How do we remove duplicates from a list using Stream?

 ```java
 List<Integer> numbers = List.of(1, 2, 2, 3, 4, 4, 5);